jgawrylkowicz/todo/README.md

 # Todo

+As a university assignment, we had to create a simple to-do web application in a group of maximum four students using microservices pattern.
+This repository contains my microservice that is responsible for the GUI.

+Express and Node are together the core of my back-end and the RESTful API.
+They handle all incoming requests and pass the data to the front-end of the application.
+The front-end is a single page application with dynamic views based on the AngularJS

+## Features

+* Backup: The database created in Mongo is a part of the backup service incase any of the other services are unavailable

+* Single Page: The necessary code is retrieved at the first load of the page, which decreases the number of HTTP requests dramatically.

 ## Service deployment

 The service is deployed through the Express framework and is reachable for other teammates under 10.102.107.5:8080.